Part of the TeachMe Series

 If the T-helper cell has already been primed to that specific antigen, it will become activated.
 Subsequently, it releases chemokines to recruit macrophages and cytokines such as interferon-γ to activate them.

 Activated macrophages release pro-inflammatory factors, leading to local swelling, oedema, warmth, and redness.
 They also secrete lysosomal elements and reactive oxygen species, again leading to local tissue damage.
-CD8+ T cells may be involved in type 4 reactions where a foreign antigen is detected on a cell, such as in organ rejection.
-This is known as cell mediated cytotoxicity, and also results in recruitment and activation of macrophages.
+CD8+ T-cells may be involved in type 4 reactions where a foreign antigen is detected on a cell, such as in organ rejection.
+This is known as cell mediated cytotoxicity, and results in recruitment and activation of macrophages.

 Clinical Relevance – Contact Dermatitis